THIS IS NOT COYOTE WATCH CANADA

 Aversion what?

 Lesley Sampson's use of the term "aversion conditioning" is a perfect example of someone trying to sound smart while missing the mark entirely.
 It's like calling a toque a “head sweater”—it might sound good to a novice, but it’s wrong on every level.The actual term is aversive conditioning, which refers to using an unpleasant stimulus to modify an animal's behavior, like loud noises or projectiles.
 But Sampson, apparently not up to date with basic behavioral science, tosses out "aversion conditioning" like it’s a legit term.Aversion conditioning often occurs without direct confrontation usually involving passive learning.
 Example: associating a food source with sickness (e.g., taste aversion).
-The animal forms an unconscious, long-term association rather than responding to direct stimulus.If you're trying to convince people you’re an expert on wildlife management, maybe don’t flaunt your lack of scientific terminology.
-It’s a classic hoser move, showing that when it comes to coyote conservation, she’s just making it up as she goes.
+The animal forms an unconscious, long-term association rather than responding to direct stimulus.If you're trying to convince people you’re an expert on wildlife management, maybe don’t flaunt your lack of understanding basic scientific terminology.

 © Untitled.
 All rights reserved.